mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 the Clean Air Act cost about 65.5 billion dollars in 2010.

 (The choice of year may sound a little odd and dated &ndash; why did I go all the way back to 2010?
-In fact, it's not a cherrypicked year.
-The EPA only very rarely reports on the costs of the Clean Air Act, and it happens that 2010 is the most recent year for which an estimate is available.
+It's not a cherrypicked year &ndash;
+rather, the EPA only very rarely reports on the costs of the Clean Air Act, and it happens that 2010 is the most recent year for which an estimate is available.
 It is, by the way, in line with the EPA's estimates for earlier years, and it seems reasonable to assume with